mcobery/spring-boot-starter-request-correlation/README.md

 ## Usage

-Annotate every Spring Boot / Cloud Application with `@EnableRequestCorrelation` annotation, then make sure the Feign / WebClient.Builder / RestTemplate instances are Spring beans.
-That's it.
+To use this starter, annotate every Spring Boot / Cloud Application with the `@EnableRequestCorrelation` annotation.
+If the application makes outgoing requests to collaborating services, the application will need to use a Spring managed Feign Client, WebClient.Builder, or RestTemplate.
+An example of an application that uses all of the above is:

 ```java
 @EnableRequestCorrelation